jakobnissen/jakobnissen.github.io/posts/badjulia.md

 Well, it depends on what you use Julia for.
 Remember, the latency is a one-time cost every time you start a Julia process.
 If you're a data scientist who works for hours on end in a Jupyter notebook, ten or even 40 seconds of startup time is merely a small annoyance.
 I'm in that category, broadly.
 When I start Julia, it rarely takes less than a few minutes before I shut down - and the Julia programs I run from command line takes minutes to complete, too.
 But some tasks and use cases rely on running lots of short Julia processes.
 These simply become impossible.
 For example, the latency makes Julia a complete non-starter for:

-* Simple Unix commandline tools such as `cd`, `ripgrep` or `ls`
+* Simple Unix commandline tools such as `ripgrep` or `ls`
 * Settings where responsiveness is key, say software in a self-driving car or airplane
 * Small composable scripts, e.g. as used in [Snakemake](https://snakemake.readthedocs.io/en/stable/) workflows

 The latency also forces specific workflows for Julia users and developers.
-When using Python or Rust, you may be used to running some tests from command line, modifying a source file in the editor, then re-running the tests until they work.
-This workflow is not feasible in Julia - instead, you are essentially forced to into _REPL driven development_, where you have a single Julia session you keep open while modifying your code and observing the results.
+When using Python or Rust, you may be used to running some tests from command line, modifying a source file in the editor, then re-running the tests from command line until they work.
+This workflow is not feasible in Julia, because latency would occur every time you invoked Julia from command line.
+Instead, you are essentially forced to into _REPL driven development_, where you have a single Julia session you keep open alongside your editor, and interact with Julia (e.g. running tests or code analysis) only thorugh that REPL.

 Julias latency _is_ improving, and there _are_ hoops you can jump through to mitigate this problem somewhat.
 But the problem is fundamentally unsolvable, because it's built into Julia on a basic design level.
 So, before learning Julia, ask yourself if this is a dealbreaker for you.